 What are your legal fees?

-When going through family law matters, such as parenting arrangement, seeking advice from a lawyer is recommended.
+When going through family law matters, such as parenting arrangements, seeking advice from a lawyer is recommended.
 A family lawyer generally offers a rate for many family issues.
-So, what are the divorce lawyers rate involved with legal representation?
-Payment options may include using a pre-paid debit card or leveraging a government concession card to potentially reduce costs.
+So, what are the divorce lawyer rates involved with legal representation?
+Payment options may include using a pre-paid debit card or leveraging a government concession card to potentially reduce the fee.

 Here are some divorce lawyer cost approximations to give you an idea of what you could expect to pay.